-Bruce Brubaker joined the New England Conservatory faculty as piano chair in 2005.
-In live performances from the Hollywood Bowl to New York’s Avery Fisher Hall, from Paris to Hong Kong, and in his continuing series of recordings for Arabesque—Bruce Brubaker is a visionary virtuoso.
+Bruce Brubaker joined the New England Conservatory faculty in 2004, and became piano chair in 2005.
+In live performances from the Hollywood Bowl to New York’s David Geffen Hall, from Paris to Hong Kong, and in his continuing recordings for ECM, InFiné, and Arabesque—Bruce Brubaker is a visionary virtuoso.
 Named “Young Musician of the Year” by Musical America, Bruce Brubaker performs Mozart with the Los Angeles Philharmonic, and Philip Glass on the BBC.
 Profiled on NBC’s "Today" show, Brubaker’s playing, writing, and collaborations continue to show a shining, and sometimes surprising future for pianists and piano playing.
 His blog “PianoMorphosis” appears at ArtsJournal.com.

-Bruce Brubaker’s CDs for Arabesque include Time Curve (music by Philip Glass and William Duckworth), Hope Street Tunnel Blues (music by Glass and Alvin Curran, featuring Brubaker’s transcription of a portion of Glass’s opera Einstein on the Beach), Inner Cities (including a live recording of John Adams’s Phrygian Gates and Brubaker’s transcription of part of Adams’s opera Nixon in China), and the first CD in the series, glass cage, named one of the best releases of the year by The New Yorker magazine.
+Bruce Brubaker’s albums for Arabesque include Time Curve (music by Philip Glass and William Duckworth), Hope Street Tunnel Blues (music by Glass and Alvin Curran, featuring Brubaker’s transcription of a portion of Glass’s opera Einstein on the Beach, Inner Cities (including a live recording of John Adams’s Phrygian Gates and Brubaker’s transcription of part of Adams’s opera Nixon in China, and the first album in the series, glass cage, named one of the best releases of the year by The New Yorker magazine.

 Following his New York debut at Lincoln Center’s Alice Tully Hall, Brubaker was awarded a solo artist grant from the National Endowment for the Arts.
 His London debut at the Wigmore Hall led to his first broadcast concert on the BBC, an all-Brahms recital.
-Brubaker has appeared at Lincoln Center’s Mostly Mozart Festival at Avery Fisher Hall, the Hollywood Bowl, Tanglewood, London’s Wigmore Hall, Leipzig’s Gewandhaus, Antwerp’s Queen Elizabeth Hall, and Finland’s Kuhmo Festival.
+Brubaker has appeared at Lincoln Center’s Mostly Mozart Festival, the Hollywood Bowl, Tanglewood, London’s Wigmore Hall, Leipzig’s Gewandhaus, Antwerp’s Queen Elizabeth Hall, Finland’s Kuhmo Festival, and Geneva’s “Antigel.”

 Brubaker's articles about music have appeared in The Wall Street Journal, USA Today, Piano Quarterly, Dutch Journal of Music Theory, and Chamber Music magazine.
 He was co-editor and a contributor to Pianist, Scholar, Connoisseur: Essays in Honor of Jacob Lateiner (Pendragon Press, 2000), a collection paying homage to his former teacher.
 His essay “Time Is Time” appears in Unfolding Time (2009), available in the U.S. from Cornell University Press.
 He presented the closing recital in Harvard University’s Crosscurrents conference in 2008.
-He is the U.S. representative for "Behind the Music: The Performer as Researcher," a research initiative based in Australia.

 Well known in the music profession as an identifier and nurturer of musical talent, Brubaker's students have won major international competitions and prizes, and built recording and performing careers throughout the world.

-B.M., M.M., and D.M.A. in piano, The Juilliard School.
+B.M., M.M., and D.M.A. in piano, Juilliard School.
 Principal piano studies with Jacob Lateiner; chamber music with Felix Galimir and Louis Krasner; analysis with Milton Babbitt.
 Former faculty of the Juilliard School.